 The VoIP phone system comes with two options namely hosted and on-premise IP PBX.
 The fundamental difference between these types is: the hosted IP PBX software can be operated online and therefore no installation is necessary, while the onsite IP PBX requires an installation of PBX hardware at the workplace.

-Here are the key differences between hosted PBX and onsite PBX systems:
+Key differences between hosted PBX and onsite PBX systems

 The hosted IP PBX software solution has a lower setup cost and it does not require any maintenance cost as well.
 But there is a possibility of an increase in fees year-on-year.
 While the onsite IP PBX solution has higher setup cost but there is no risk of an increase in yearly fees.
 However, keeping some amount aside as an unknown maintenance and support cost is necessary while opting for the onsite IP PBX.

 Both expansion and retraction are real quick and easy with the hosted IP PBX as the provider takes care of everything.
 The software update is also regular to keep the system up-to-date.
 On the other hand, the on-premise IP PBX offers a complete control and flexibility, every expansion in this system can significantly increase the managerial responsibilities.

 There is no control over major software updates and maintenance, but the company can make its IT resources free to use in other revenue-generating tasks in the case of the hosted IP PBX.
 While in the onsite IP PBX solution, all updates can be installed either by an internal IT staff or outsourcing.
 So here total control comes with spending of money and resources.

 Flexibility is less in the hosted IP PBX solution as compared to the onsite IP PBX as the enterprise needs to depend on the service provider for an update.
 But, the onsite IP PBX system, at times, requires more IT resources and budget to make complex and expensive changes even though it offers more flexibility.